Since 2001, Institut Veolia Environnement has been contributing to enriching the company's vision on the major challenges facing our planet.

 A tool for foresight reflection

-The Foresight Committee, the Institute's central body, consists of six internationally renowned experts who contribute an external view from a variety of professional angles and who define the overall direction for discussions.
+The Foresight Committee, the Institute's central body, consists of seven internationally renowned experts who contribute an external view from a variety of professional angles and who define the overall direction for discussions.

 The Institute also relies on an extensive network of researchers and experts around the globe.